Xbox Series X console with controller

 That's 1 million subscribers added in 15 months.

-For context, Microsoft's internal target was 50 million subscribers by 2025.
-They missed by 15 million.
+For context: Microsoft's internal target was 50 million by 2025.
+They missed by 15 million—30% below target.

-After hitting 25 million in January 2022, Microsoft stopped reporting Game Pass subscriber counts—a telltale sign that growth had stalled.
+After hitting 25 million in January 2022, Microsoft stopped reporting subscriber counts.
+Companies don't hide numbers when they're good.

 Bloomberg estimated Microsoft spends $1 billion annually on third-party Game Pass content alone.